heidtn/quadquad/README.md

 # quadquad

-ROS based control system for quadruped robot
+This is a ROS based controller for a quadrupedal robot intended to run on a Raspberry Pi.